menu

 Living in Wellesley

 Wellesley is a medium-sized town located in the state of Massachusetts.
-With a population of 30,524 people and six constituent neighborhoods, Wellesley is the 64th largest community in Massachusetts.
-Wellesley has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 30,524 people and six associated neighborhoods, Wellesley is the 64th largest community in Massachusetts.
+Wellesley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Wellesley home prices are not only among the most expensive in Massachusetts, but Wellesley real estate also consistently ranks among the most expensive in America.